laiyingwong/React-State-Dice-Exercise/README.md

 ## 👏 Credits

 This project is based on the React state tutorial of <a href="https://www.udemy.com/course/modern-react-bootcamp/">The Modern React Bootcamp</a> by Colt Steele.

+The dice icons are imported from <a href="https://react-icons.github.io/react-icons">React Icons</a>.